 Pumble’s no-cost plan has solidified its position as a powerful free Slack alternative, as it provides:

-- Unlimited users and message history,
+- Unlimited message history and users,

 - 10 GB of storage per workspace, and